Tavlor/blackboard-duster/README.md

     python blackboard-duster.py "www.myschool.edu/blackboard" -s "/Users/me/school"
     ```
     The path is evaluated using `os.path.abspath`, so it can be absolute or relative to your working directory.

+A history of downloads will be created in `BlackboardDuster.json`.
+Future runs will use the history to check for updates and already-downloaded files

 # Troubleshooting
 ### "The script does not wait long enough for the pages to load!"